 - Questioning—meeting attendees can ask the Bill Author questions about their bill, and the Bill Author has an opportunity to respond.

 - Discussion—meeting attendees discuss the merits of the bill, its pros and cons, and whether the bill should pass, be revised, or tabled.

 - Voting—meeting attendees vote on the bill.
 Unless stated otherwise in our Governing Documents, bills, by default, require an absolute majority vote to pass.

 I Have Questions or Need Help!

 That’s okay—we know the Bill Submission process can be confusing for first-time Bill Authors.
-If you have questions about submitting a bill to Area Council, please contact your local Area Council Meetings Coordinator.
+If you have questions about submitting a bill to Community Council, please contact your local Community Council Meetings Coordinator.